Apply for a Research Grant

-The International OCD Foundation is pleased to announce that we will be offering research grants to scientists investigating OCD and related disorders in 2021!
-The generosity of our donors has allowed us to make over $750,000 in research funding available this year.
+The International OCD Foundation is pleased to announce that we will be offering research grants to scientists investigating OCD and related disorders in 2023!
+The generosity of our donors has allowed us to make over $1.5 million in research funding available in 2022 alone.

 Michael Jenike Young Investigator Awards

 These grants of up to $50,000 will be awarded to early career researchers pursuing projects investigating OCD, BDD, hoarding disorder, or other disorders related to OCD.
+One area of particular interest this year (tied to the Research Appeal) is expanding our knowledge of the relationship between neuroinflammation and the sudden onset of OCD, as found in PANDAS/PANS.
 The Jenike Awards are made possible by thousands of individual donors who contribute to our research grant fund.

 Want to be notified about the 2023 IOCDF Research Grant Awards and future funding opportunities from the IOCDF?